 Host: Scott Fisher with guest Tom Perry

-Tom: In particular we try to under-promise and say, “Hey, we’ll do our best but this is our cut off date.”
+Tom: In our particular we try to under-promise and say, “Hey, we’ll do our best but this is our cut off date.”
 And most years we get to catch up on it and it’s okay to do that but I don’t want anybody disappointed.
-And places in your neighborhood that are going to do it, it’s probably all in the same thing.
+And places in your neighborhood that’s going to do it, is probably all in the same thing.
 You don’t want to go to a UPS store a day before the deadline for Christmas because you’re going to be standing in a huge line.
 If you have this big huge thing don’t think, “Oh I’ve got ten thousand feet of film, I’ll only do a hundred feet so I can get it for Christmas.”
-Once we start on a project, and most other facilities out there are the same way, so if you have ten VHS or one VHS, it’s not going to make a difference whether you get it (all) done or not.
+Once we start on a project and most other facilities out there are the same way.
+So if you have ten VHS or one VHS, it’s not going to make a difference whether you get done or not.

 Fisher: All right.
-Well, that’s what Rachel’s question is about… ten VHS.
+Well, that’s what Rachael’s question is about, ten VHS.
 And she says, she’s got four or five of those small tapes that went into video recorders.
 And she’s looking to import them into iMovie and be able to edit them easily.
 So she wants to know what the price structure is for something like that.

 Tom: Okay.
 That’s a really good question because there’s a lot of different ways you can do it.
 It’s usually always less expensive to go straight from video tape to DVD.
 But you can edit DVDs with like Wondershare.
-So if you have a DVD turned into an MOV or MP4, whatever, you can do that with Wondershare but it costs less and it’s faster.
-Now, one thing again we want to talk about is with video tape, audio tape, film, anything, you want to make sure your transfer is done in real time.
+So if you have a DVD turned into an MOV or MP4, whatever.
+You can do that with Wondershare but it cost less and it’s faster.
+Now, one thing again we want to talk about is with video tape, audio tape, film, anything, you want to make sure your transfer is done in Real Time.
 That means if your tape’s two hours long, it’s going to take them two hours plus some to actually transfer your tape.

 Fisher: Right.
 Then you’re not getting any good quality.

-Fisher: So, am I understanding this correctly then, Tom, if I’ve got a tape that’s, say, sixty minutes long, but only fifteen minutes worth of recording on it, it’s best for me to know how much is on there so I don’t get charged for the entire tape?
+Fisher: So, am I understanding this correctly then, Tom, if I’ve got a tape that say sixty minutes long, but only fifteen minutes worth of recording on it, it’s best for me to know how much is on there so I don’t get charged for the entire tape?